 R1.
 Effective April 1, 2020, we are postponing charge backs of commissions due to cancellations or lapses received as of this date, for a period of 60 days.

 Q1.
-My client’s contract was cancelled due to the COVID-19 crisis and he would like to reinstate his contract, what is the process?
+My client’s contract was cancelled due to the COVID-19 crisis and they would like to reinstate their contract, what is the process?

 R1.
 In the current context, the relief measures below are offered for the reinstatement of contracts cancelled between March 11, 2020 and July 31, 2020.
 These will temporarily replace our standard rules.